 Self-Publishing: Instafreebie Errata – Tips, Tricks, Strategies

 These notes from getting active on Instafreebie (and getting over 130 opt-ins in less than two weeks, starting with knowing nothing about this stuff.)
+What you see here is the stuff discovered about how to profitably use Instafreebie that have been omitted from common knowledge, and so I work to correct these errors.

 – Read and follow directions.
 Every.
 Single.
 Time.
 Fill out everything the way you want to represent yourself or your books.
 This is a well thought-out service.
 The directions are simple.
 Make sure you understand them and don’t assume anything.
 Best is to first go through the FAQs at support.instafreebie.com